-It was an evening, after work, and I was sitting at a desk in a Japanese language school in Utsunomiya-shi, with my ‘Minna No Nihongo’ textbook, dictionary, notebook and pens laid carefully in front of me.
+It was an September evening, and I was sitting at a desk in a Japanese language school, with my ‘Minna No Nihongo’ textbook, dictionary, notebook and pens laid carefully in front of me.

-My head spun as I tried to keep up with the lesson.
 It was my first time in this class.
-Having been placed in a lower level (where I felt I wasn’t progressing), I had insisted I wanted to move up to this, more challenging, Japanese class.
-But it was TOUGH!
+Having been placed in a lower level (which I found too easy), I had insisted on moving up to this, more challenging, Japanese class.

 Tears stung my eyes and my cheeks blazed.
+I tried to look nonchalant.
 The other students turned to gawp as the silence dragged on.
-Days – years possibly – seemed to pass in this moment.
+Days – years, possibly – passed in this moment.

-A group lesson is not the only way to learn a language, and for some learners (like me), it’s simply not the best way.
+A group lesson is NOT THE ONLY WAY to learn a language, and for some learners who hate being put on the spot (like me), it’s simply not the BEST way.

 That’s why we offer 1-1 private lessons with friendly, qualified, native-speaking Japanese tutors in London, and online.